Art Made by Fire

-My name is Jenna Forest and I am a wood pyrography artist from the Bitterroot Valley, Montana.
-My love for this medium began in 2011 when I traveled to Antarctica as a carpenter for The National Science Foundation.
+My name is Jenna Forest and I am a wood burning artist from the Bitterroot Valley, Montana.
+My love of pyrography began in 2011 when I traveled to Antarctica as a carpenter for The National Science Foundation.
 While working in McMurdo Station’s wood shop, I discovered a box of discarded tools.
 Within the tangle of chords and broken parts was an old soldering iron.
 Intrigued, and inspired by a natural urge to create, I began practicing the art of wood burning in my spare time.

 After working seasonally on “the ice” for nearly ten years--all the while utilizing pyrography as both an emotional and creative outlet--I migrated back to the mountains of Montana.
 Instead of penguins, glaciers, and ice bergs, my art now centers around the natural beauty of the west and its wild inhabitants.
 From snow-crowned mountains, meandering rivers, and flourishing forests, to untamed creatures, and harmonious humans at play.